semanticarts/ontology-toolkit/README.md

-                        URI of SPARQL endpoint to use to gather data --schema              Generate ontology import graph (default) --data                Analyze instances for types and links --debug               Emit verbose debug output
+                        URI of SPARQL endpoint to use to gather data --schema              Generate ontology import graph (default) --data                Analyze instances for types and links --single-ontology-graphs
+                        If specified in combination with --endpoint when generating a schema graph, assume that every ontology is in its own named graph in the triple store.
+                        Otherwise rdfs:isDefinedBy will be used to locate entities defined by each ontology.
+  --debug               Emit verbose debug output
   -o OUTPUT, --output OUTPUT
                         Output directory for generated graphics